dew727/Pairing-Center-Prediction/README.md

 # Pairing Center Prediction

-Predicting meiotic **pairing-center (PC) DNA motifs** in *Caenorhabditis briggsae* (and *C. remanei*), using the well-characterized *C. elegans* system as a reference.
+Predicting meiotic **pairing-center (PC) DNA motifs** in *Caenorhabditis briggsae* (and *C. remanei*), using the well-annotated *C. elegans* system as a reference.

 ## Background

-During meiosis, homologous chromosomes must find their partner.
-In *C. elegans* this is organized by **pairing centers** — regions near one end of each chromosome, bound by four paralogous zinc-finger proteins (**ZIM-1, ZIM-2, ZIM-3, HIM-8**) that each recognize a short DNA motif.
+During meiosis, homologous chromosomes must find their partner chromosome in a process called homologous pairing.
+In *C. elegans* this is organized by **pairing centers**, regions near one end of each chromosome, bound by four zinc-finger protein paralogs (**ZIM-1, ZIM-2, ZIM-3, HIM-8**) that each recognize a short DNA motif.
 All four motifs share a conserved **`TTGG`…`TG` framework** and differ mainly in the spacer between those sub-sites.
 The motifs in other *Caenorhabditis* species are unknown; this project predicts them.

-## The scientific arc (and an honest result)
+## The scientific arc

 Two fundamentally different strategies were tried, and the contrast is the main finding:

-1. **Predict the motif from the protein (machine learning).** Frozen ESM-2 embeddings of each ZIM/HIM-8 protein → a small learned head → the DNA motif. **This does not work here**, and we show *why* with a baseline hierarchy (conserved floor → nearest-neighbour → learned head): none beat the floor.
+1. **Predict the motif from the protein.** Frozen ESM-2 embeddings of each ZIM/HIM-8 protein → a small learned head → the DNA motif. **This does not work here**, and we show *why* with a baseline hierarchy (conserved floor → nearest-neighbour → learned head): none beat the floor.
 The reasons are structural — only **4 labelled proteins**, and (per Li